PeptideNerds

 What BPC-157 does in the gut

 BPC-157 has been studied extensively in animal models for GI protection.
-The research is almost entirely preclinical, but it is substantial.
+The research is almost entirely preclinical, but it is substantial across multiple mechanisms.

 Key findings from animal studies:

-- Gastroprotective effects: BPC-157 reduced gastric lesions caused by alcohol, NSAIDs, and stress in multiple rat models (PMID: 24368678).
+• Gastroprotective effects: BPC-157 reduced gastric lesions caused by alcohol, NSAIDs, and stress in multiple rat models.

-- Anti-inflammatory activity: BPC-157 appears to modulate inflammatory pathways in the gut, reducing damage from various insults.
+• Anti-inflammatory activity: BPC-157 modulates inflammatory pathways in the gut, reducing damage from various insults.

-- Intestinal anastomosis healing: Animal studies show faster healing of surgical gut connections after BPC-157 administration (PMID: 29898181).
+• Intestinal healing: Animal studies show faster healing of surgical gut connections after BPC-157 administration (PMID: 29898181).

 The theoretical rationale for combining them